- About Us

 Looking to get your feet wet in the fascinating world of marine science?
 Become a volunteer!
 Engage with visitors from around the world as they explore hands-on exhibits about the natural wonders of the Oregon coast and cutting-edge marine research.

-Pictured top, volunteers Jon and Kevin put together an elephant seal skeleton, now on display.
-Left, long term volunteer Joysa is an interpreter at the touch pools.
+Pictured at top, volunteers Jon and Kevin assemble an elephant seal skeleton, now on display.
+Left, longtime volunteer Joysa is an interpreter at the touch pools.

 Pictured left, volunteer Ralph leads a guided estuary walk.

 Fill out an application: Drop by the HMSC Visitor Center to pick up an application form, or contact the Volunteer Coordinator (541-867-0226 or email@example.com) with your postal or email address to receive an application form via mail or electronically.

 Orientation: After your application is received, the Volunteer Coordinator will contact you to schedule a 1.5-hour-long orientation session to get you acquainted with volunteer duties and Visitor Center staff, and to show you around behind the scenes.